Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 This should go without saying.
 Yet it seems more important now than ever.

 Show compassion to the tourism operators who are trying to safely navigate the new and ever-evolving conditions we’re living through.
-Have some understanding of inconveniences you may face on a US road trip during the pandemic.
+Have some understanding of inconveniences you may face on a US road trip in 2021.

 Be mindful of respecting the boundaries of other travelers who are trying to maintain proper distance.
 While you may be fully vaccinated, others may not be and hence still taking other precautions.
-If in doubt, we suggest erring on the side of caution just as a matter of respect to give others plenty of space.
-Be respectful of the communities you’re visiting.
-But above all else, just be kind.
+If in doubt, we suggest erring on the side of caution just as a matter of respect.
+Above all else, just be kind.

 Enjoy a 2021 US Road Trip